 Castle Hills is a very small city located in the state of Texas.
 With a population of 4,424 people and two constituent neighborhoods, Castle Hills is the 408th largest community in Texas.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.97% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 7.85% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Castle Hills in 2010 was $49,157, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $196,628 for a family of four.
+The per capita income in Castle Hills in 2010 was $50,889, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $203,556 for a family of four.
 However, Castle Hills contains both very wealthy and poor people as well.

 Castle Hills is an extremely ethnically-diverse city.
 The people who call Castle Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Castle Hills residents report their race to be White, followed by Asian.
 Castle Hills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 40.76% of the city’s residents.
 Important ancestries of people in Castle Hills include English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Castle Hills is English.
 Other important languages spoken here include Spanish and Scandinavian languages.